News

 Prof. Shin plans to identify potential attack surfaces and security/safety issues while developing defense mechanisms against attacks on semi-autonomous systems.The same app can pose a bigger security and privacy threat depending on the country where you download it, study finds

-Same app, same app store, different risks if you download it in, say, Tunisia rather than in Germany.ASU Full Circle: October 17, 2022
+Same app, same app store, different risks if you download it in, say, Tunisia rather than in Germany.Are virtual private networks actually private?

 A joint project with Prof. Roya Ensafi and Arizona State University works to protect internet freedom and digital security by revealing vulnerabilities in VPN technology.CSE undergrads finish first, third in ACM MICRO research competition